SNAILTHELAZY/snail-blog-81a2c/_posts/2021-07-05-cheatsheet-of-angular.md

 This will compile the project into a bundle of HTML, CSS and JS in the dist directory.

 ## Proxying
-When you wish to make request from your angular project to server which is not in the same port, domain or hosts
+When you wish to make request from your angular project to server which is not in the same port, domain or hosts.
+It will

 ## Syntaxes of Structural Directives